vkumar825/Simple-DNA-to-AMINO-Translator/README.md

 - Transcribe DNA To mRNA (This process is the same as the one above with the exception of T (which stands for Thymine) is replaced by U (Uracil)

--Translate DNA To Protein (This converts DNA to mRNA, which in turn is connected to python dictionary called codon_dict which has all the corresponding Amino Acids to the specific sequence of mRNA.
+- Translate DNA To Protein (This converts DNA to mRNA, which in turn is connected to python dictionary called codon_dict which has all the corresponding Amino Acids to the specific sequence of mRNA.
 During this process, you can choose to have which character represent a Start protein (Met) and STOP Protein.)